ramalhais/previous/readme.previous.txt

 Issues in NeXTstep:
   > The MO drive causes slow downs and hangs when both drives are connected, but
     only one disk is inserted.
-This is most likely a bug in NeXTstep, but it has not yet been confirmed.
+This is confirmed to be a bug in NeXTstep.
   > ROM Monitor, boot log and boot animations won't show on NeXTdimension
     monitor, if NeXTdimension main memory exceeds 32 MB.
 This is confirmed to be a bug in the NeXT ROM.